argonne-lcf/copper/README.md

 This elinates all nodes reaching the underlying storage system for a resource needed by all nodes.

+## Notes from week 3 meeting

+Reading should never mutate the cache.
+Instead on filesystem mound the target dir is recursively read through and stored in cache.
+From then on reading and writing only happens with the cache instead of reaching the underlying/passthrough filesystem.

 ## Metadata Cache Table Progress

-Lists of the current filesystem operations for which the metadata cache table is implemented.
+Lists of the current filesystem operations for which the caching is implemented.

 - [x] getattr | DOES NOT CHECK PERMISSIONS
 - [ ] readlink
 - [ ] mknod
 - [ ] mkdir
-- [ ] unlink
+- [x] unlink
 - [ ] rmdir
 - [ ] symlink
 - [ ] rename